 Publisher: Warner Bros.
 Interactive Entertainment | Developer: Rocksteady Studios | Release Date: 2022

-From Rocksteady Studios, creators of the Batman Arkham series, comes their next game—this one featuring the infamous supervillain team Suicide Squad.
-Fans of the Suicide Squad or Birds of Prey films will definitely want to check this game out as it lets you become Harley Quinn, Deadshot, Captain Boomerang or King Shark.
+From Rocksteady Studios, creators of the Batman Arkham series, comes their next game featuring the infamous supervillain team Suicide Squad.
+Fans of the Suicide Squad or Birds of Prey films will want to check this game out as it lets you become Harley Quinn, Deadshot, Captain Boomerang or King Shark.
 Suicide Squad flips the script by making the Justice League (who are controlled by Brianiac) the villains—including Superman, who attacks Metropolis.
 You can play the game solo or go online with friends or family for exciting co-operative multiplayer action.

 Publisher: Systemic Reaction | Developer: Systemic Reaction | Release Date: TBA

 Move over Jurassic Park!
 It’s time to let the dinosaurs out of the theme park.
 Second Extinction for Xbox Series X is a heart-pounding three-player co-operative shooter game where you have to eliminate mutated dinosaurs that have taken over the entire planet.
 Velociraptors, pterodactyls and Tyrannosaurus rexes (of course, right?) are just some of the horrors you’ll face as you attempt to reclaim the Earth.

 Publisher: Microsoft Game Studios | Developer: Ninja Theory | Release Date: TBA